CynicDog/cloud-native-spring-jib-k8s-action/README.md

 minikube image load config-service-image.tar
 ```

-## 4. Deployment and Service Exposure
+## 4. (Optional) Deployment and Service Exposure
+> If services are to be deployed declaratively with manifiest files with `IfNotPresent` image pull policy, run `kubectl apply -f ./manifest`.

 4.1.
 Create a deployment:
 ```bash